cyclus/cyclus.github.com/source/user/writing_input.rst

 sections, or blocks, that can be automatically validated for correctness.

-Work is underway to provide a drag-and-drop graphical user interface to faciliate building |Cyclus| input files in the future.
+Work is underway to provide a drag-and-drop graphical user interface to facilitate building |Cyclus| input files in the future.

 A Brief Introduction to XML
 ---------------------------

-`XML`_ stands for EXtensible Markup Lanuage, and was designed to provide structure to data in a generic way by grouping the data between starting and ending "tags".
+`XML`_ stands for EXtensible Markup Language, and was designed to provide structure to data in a generic way by grouping the data between starting and ending "tags".
 The tags used to provide that structure are not defined universally, but each project can invent their own language for those tags.